 As determined in the current Directors' Remuneration Policy 2025-2027, in the light of the circumstances and the Group's business performance during the current year (2025), the Nomination and Remuneration Committee will submit to the Board of Directors a proposal that it considers appropriate regarding the fixed remuneration of Directors for their duties as such and the Board will, in turn, decide on a proposal it considers appropriate to lay before the Annual General Meeting to be held in 2026.
 It should be borne in mind that, according to Article 22 of the Articles of Association (and the current Remuneration Policy 2025-2027): "Both the fixed annual allocation for the board as a whole and the amount of attendance fees shall be determined by the General Meeting and shall remain in force until a resolution is passed to change them."
 Therefore, unless otherwise decided at the Annual General Meeting 2026, the fixed remuneration of the Directors for their duties as such accrued during the current year (2025) will be the same as the amount established for the previous reporting period (2024).
-With regard to the fixed remuneration established for 2024, on 20 February 2025 the Nomination and Remuneration for the Board as a whole for 2024.
-Similarly, the Nomination and Remuneration Committee resolved to propose to the Board, submitting a favourable report, an increase of 150,000 euros gross (to 3,000,000 euros gross) in the fixed remuneration for the Board as a whole for 2024.
-Similarly, the Nomination and Remuneration Committee meetings he maintained in 2025, at 1,600 euros gross per for Board that the attendance fees for Board and Committee meetings, for which it proposed raising attendance fees to 1,000 euros gross per meeting (rather than the 800 euros gross paid per meeting in previous years).
+With regard to the fixed remuneration established for 2024, on 20 February 2025 the Nomination and Remuneration Committee resolved to propose to the Board, submitting a favourable report, an increase of 150,000 euros gross (to 3,000,000 euros gross) in the fixed remuneration for the Board as a whole for 2024.
+Similarly, the Nomination and Remuneration Committee resolved to propose to the Board that the attendance fees for Board and Committee meetings he maintained in 2025, at 1,600 euros gross for Committee meetings, except for Audit, Control and Sustainability Committee meetings, for which it proposed raising attendance fees to 1,000 euros gross per meeting (rather than the 800 euros gross paid per meeting in previous years).